Why Everyone Needs Asset Protection:

 I know that this might sound like unnecessary paranoia, but as someone who has spent the past 20 years or so working to achieve financial freedom, I can tell you that building real, lasting wealth can be extremely difficult if you’re not prepared for the challenges that come with it.
 In other words, getting rich is easy – staying rich is much more difficult.

-Anyone that has listened to my podcast knows that this is a topic that I always keep coming back to.
 Whenever I get the chance, I make sure to hammer home the importance of diversification because I know how flimsy the illusion of comfort can be.

 Why Do You Need Asset Protection?